maniaplanet/documentation/07.mediatracker/02.using-the-mediatracker-as-a-screenshot-tool/docs.md

 >>>>> It´s important that the track you drive for the screenshots is rendered with High or Ultra Quality shadows!

-You can however get premade replays for screenshots from here: http://www.maniapark.com/forum/viewtopic.php?p=177724#p177724
+You can however get premade replays for screenshots [from here](http://www.maniapark.com/forum/viewtopic.php?p=177724#p177724).

 Hit the `Editors` button in the menu
 ![](./mp4_home_canyon_edited.jpg)